What is wifi calling (VoWIFI)? How to Enable and Disable in a Phone?

 - No need to install any additional application to make or receive calls over the wifi network.

-- Phone contacts remain the same as they used for the normal call over the gsm network.
+- Phone contacts remain the same as they used for the regular call over the gsm network.

-- Quality of call over wifi is generally good, as most of the places install very high-speed broadband connections and good quality wifi routes.
+- Quality of call over wifi is generally good, as most places install very high-speed broadband connections and good quality wifi routes.

 - Most smartphones support the wifi calling.
 No additional device or application is required.